-3.2.1 Project data used for benchmarking
+3.2.1 Project data used for benchmark baselining

-If project data is to be used for benchmarking it is important that the appropriate projects are selected in the first place.
+If project data is to be used for establishing a benchmark it is important that the appropriate projects are selected in the first place.
 Using inappropriate data may result in the benchmarking output being skewed.
 This, in turn, may incorrectly inform project risk, cost and design development.